mwarning/web-torrent/README.md

 This browser supports links into torrent content: `<a> href="magnet:?xt=hash/foo/index.html">Click here</a>`
 A magnet link / torrent files content can be browsed and displayed like a website.
+New torrents can be created via drag&drop and then shared via magnet link.

 This is an experiment to explore how web sites and P2P technology can be merged.